bootstrapworld/curriculum/lessons/grouped-samples/langs/en-us/slides.md

 Making grouped and random samples is a powerful skill, which allows us to dig deeper than just making charts or asking questions about a whole dataset.

-Now that we know how to make subsets, we can make much more sophisticated displays!
+**Now that we know how to make subsets, we can make much more sophisticated displays!**

 ---
-{layout="Launch"}
+{layout="LaunchR"}
 # Displaying Samples

+@image{images/AskQuestions.png, "Ask Questions icon", 100}

-Let's start with question: __what's the ratio of fixed to unfixed *cats* at the shelter?__ Let's use the Data Cycle to get an answer, using our knowledge of grouped samples.
+__What's the ratio of fixed to unfixed *cats* at the shelter?__

+Let's use the Data Cycle to get an answer, using our knowledge of grouped samples.

-**Is this a lookup, arithmetic, or statistical question?**
+**1) Is this a lookup, arithmetic, or statistical question?**
 <!--
 Have students discuss their answers
 -->